-The huge stupa is one of the holiest Buddhists sites in Nepal and its establishment is linked to the creation of the Kathmandu Valley out of a primordial lake.
-Swayambhu is also known the Monkey temple because of the countless monkeys living in the premises.
-The stupa is towards the western side of the Kathmandu valley atop a hillock commanding great view of the entire Kathmandu Valley.
+The huge stupa is one of the holiest Buddhist sites in Nepal and its establishment is linked to the creation of the Kathmandu Valley out of a primordial lake.
+Swayambhu has also known as the Monkey temple because of the countless monkeys living on the premises.
+The stupa is towards the western side of the Kathmandu valley atop a hillock commanding a great view of the entire Kathmandu Valley.

 Pashupatinath Temple (World Heritage Site)

-Pashupatinath is one of the most sacred Hindu shrines located 5 kms east of the city center.
-The richly-ornamented pagoda houses the sacred Linga, or phallic symbol, of Lord Shiva.
-Chronicles indicate the temples existence prior to 400 AD.
+Pashupatinath is one of the most sacred Hindu shrines located 5 km east of the city center.
+The richly ornamented pagoda houses the sacred Linga, or phallic symbol, of Lord Shiva.
+Chronicles indicate the existence of the temple prior to 400 AD.
 The holy Bagmati River flowing beside the temple is also the cremation ground for Hindus.

 Bouddhanath Stupa (World Heritage Site)

-The Bouddhanath Stups is the largest stupa in the valley located about 6 kms to the east of downtown Kathmandu.
+The Bouddhanath Stupa is the largest stupa in the valley located about 6 km to the east of downtown Kathmandu.
 It looms 36 meters high and presents one of the most fascinating

 Please contact us if you have any special requirements – we are always happy to fit in with your plans to ensure you have “the TIME of your life!”